Skip to main content

 Deprovisioning behavior

-Inactive users are “soft deleted”, they can’t log in, and their bookings will be anonymized by updating the booking holder to the default 'Casual user'.
+Inactive users are deleted and their bookings will be anonymized by updating the booking holder to the default 'Casual user'.

 Tips and best practices